kaufmann-a/ETH_CIL-Road-Segmentation-Project/README.md

 ### 7. Postprocessing using Hough Transformations

 1. Create the binary training data set as in [6.
-Postprocessing using retraining] (#6-postprocessing-using-retraining).
+Postprocessing using retraining](#6-postprocessing-using-retraining).
 2. Create the images with line-completion using Hough Transformations, both for the training set as well as for the predictions.
    1. Run the script `lines.py` with the command line argument `--prediction_folder`, where you specify the folder that contains the folder _pred-masks-original_ with the binary predictions.
 This creates another folder named _pred-lines_ in the specified directory.
 3. Train the post-processing network as in [4.
 Run the training](#4-run-the-training).
 In the configuration file, you have to change the number of input channels to 5, i.e. `"in_channels" : 5`.
 Add the following command line arguments: